Find your perfect value college

 To make a long story short, online programs in health care are fine if you’re very confident in your knowledge and have a lot of experience in your field.
 Otherwise, you’re probably safer with a residential program.

 Best Value Online Programs

 Everyone’s college education begins with the FAFSA (Free Application for Federal Student Aid).
 It’s the document that determines your official need, and what you have available in financial aid.
-It’s the main determinant in the Federal Work Study Program, for instance, a government program that allows students to pay for tuition in exchange for work.
+It’s the main determinant in the Federal Work-Study Program, for instance, a government program that allows students to pay for tuition in exchange for work.
 It’s an often-overlooked option, but useful, in that it’s:

 Most American students end up taking out some form of student loan, the amount of which is also determined by the FAFSA.
-Federal loans are either subsidized or unsubsidized, and usually offer flexible options for repayment; private loans, through banks, run the gamut from easy to predatory.
+Federal loans are either subsidized or unsubsidized and usually offer flexible options for repayment.
+Private loans, through banks, run the gamut from easy to predatory.
 Take out loans wisely.

 Another option is scholarships, which come from all kinds of sources.
-Some scholarships are offered by the college or university in a need-based or merit-based system (determined by a student’s or family’s income, or on academic performance).
+Some scholarships are offered by the college or university in a need-based or merit-based system.
+These are determined by a student’s or family’s income, or on academic performance.
 Others come from private sources for a variety of criteria:

 Working adults may find their employer offers tuition reimbursement as a benefit.
 These programs usually require that you get a degree directly related to the job, since more qualified, better-educated employees are an advantage to the company.

 Careers in the Health Science and the Nursing Industries